tysbrown/gatsby-pwa-sanity-starter/README.md

   ### Routing Schema
   The routing schema is all set up in Sanity inside the `Routing` tab.
 The header navigation data is fetched from the `Header` component and consumed by the `Navigation` component.
 A similar setup can be used for the footer navigation data and `Footer` component.

   Inside the `Routing` tab of the Sanity Studio you have the ability to add both singleton and dropdown items to the header and singletons and social media items to the footer.
-Header items can be toggled to open in a new tab and/or toggled to be styled as a button (the color of which you can select from a list).
+Header items can be toggled to be external addresses and/or toggled to be styled as a button (the color of which you can select from a list).